 OGNZL maintains a register of complaints (including environmental matters) and has done so since 1987.
 The register is held by the Company Liaison Officer, who is responsible for responding to complaints, and it gives details of each complaint received by the company and any follow up action.
-Summaries of the air quality related complaints are included in the Annual Air Quality Monitoring Reports and six-monthly complaint reports to WRC and HDC.
+Summaries of the air quality related complaints are included in the Annual Air Quality Monitoring Report and six-monthly complaint reports to district and regional councils.